ninadtongay/vectorised_word_embeddings/README.md

 ### Objectives

-1. A framework to generate dummy data for testing purposes which would include:
+1. A framework to generate dummy data for testing purposes which would include:<br>
 a.
-Using <a href="https://nlp.stanford.edu/pubs/glove.pdf">Glove</a> pre-trained word.
+Using <a href="https://nlp.stanford.edu/pubs/glove.pdf">Glove</a> pre-trained word embeddings.<br>
 b.
-Reducing the word vector dimensions(to 10 dimensions) using PCA.
+Reducing the word vector dimensions(to 10 dimensions) using PCA.<br>
 c.
-Converting city names to word embeddings and storing them in the database.
+Converting city names to word embeddings and storing them in the database.<br>
 d.
 Generating 6 tables, which will allow us to compare both the traditional and our research-based approach.
 2. Implementing cosine similarity function
 3. Methods for calculating cosine similarity on SQL table for `Job Posts` and `Cities`.
 4. Methods to join two tables based on `Posts` or `Cities` using both approaches.
-5. A framework to evaluate:
+5. A framework to evaluate:<br>
 a.
-Accuracy.
+Accuracy.<br>
 b.
-Execution time.
+Execution time.<br>
 c.
-F1 Score.
+F1 Score.<br>
 d.
 The difference in execution time between both approaches.

 *Detailed description of code is provided in `NLP_Database_Fusion_Single_Words.ipynb` as comments*